Why add an extension when ChatGPT already has Memory?

 What Rethread does differently

-Rethread is a Chrome extension that runs alongside ChatGPT (and five other AI platforms).
-Instead of trusting an opaque server-side memory, Rethread:
+Rethread is a Chrome extension that runs alongside ChatGPT and five other AI platforms.
+It:

 - Watches your conversations passively on the page itself, then extracts structured "memories" — facts, preferences, decisions, and context — from what you actually said.